rlibaert

 Containerized development on Fedora Silverblue

 After some time developing containerized applications, I made a habit of trying to run everything in containers.
-The ability to sandbox applications allows me to keep control over my system and makes me confident to discover new software.
-In this post I will share how I use containerization to create development environments and keep my host tidy.
+The ability to sandbox applications allows me to keep control over my system and makes me confident to try and discover new software.
+In this post I show the tools I use to create disposable development environments and to keep my system tidy.

 Development Containers